 At the middle school level, teachers continue to remediate skill deficits in reading, writing, and math, while providing exposure to more advanced concepts and skills.
 Our focus is on direct instruction of important content-related information through the use of a multisensory approach.
 Structure and routine are emphasized and organizational and time management skills are taught with the same emphasis as is devoted to the core content areas.

 A day in middle school is made up of a designated intervention period and four 60-minute courses.
 During the first 50 minutes of each class, our teachers review content, present new concepts, facilitate multisensory activities, and engage all students in the learning process.
 The final 10 minutes of class are designed by each teacher based on classroom need.
-For example, time may be set aside to begin a homework assignment, so students can benefit from immediate teacher feedback, teachers may also use this time to teach study and organizational skills, and more.
+For example, time may be set aside to begin a homework assignment, so students can benefit from immediate teacher feedback.
+Teachers may also use this time to teach study habits, organizational skills, and more.

 In education, one size clearly does not fit all.

 We're committed to reframing the conversation about the way children learn.

 When you make a gift to Lawrence - no matter how big or small - you change lives.

 With traditionally small class sizes, we’re uniquely positioned to offer a safe and healthy in-person learning environment.